 |Name of exam||UGC NET Computer Science & Applications Syllabus|

 University Grants Commission (UGC) National Eligibility Test (NET)

 |Duration of exam||3 – Hours|

-UGC NET Computer science & Applications Paper Pattern & Syllabus
+UGC NET Computer Science and Applications Syllabus & Exam Pattern

 There will be two question papers – UGC NET Examination in Computer Science and Applications, Paper II and Paper III.
 Paper II will have 100 marks in total whereas Paper III will have 150 marks in total.
 Paper II will cover fifty (50) objective type questions, whereas the Paper III will have seventy-five (75) objective type questions, each question carrying two (2) marks.
 All questions are compulsory in both the papers.
 The objective type questions will include multiple choices, matching type, true/false and assertion-reasoning type.

 |Paper-II||100||100||1 & 1/2 Hours|

 |Paper III||150||75||1 & 1/2 Hours|